Nils Frahm: Biography

 His album Solo (2015), an improvised single take with no overdubs, was later recorded on the "Modell 370", a 370 cm high vertical piano also made by David Klavins.
 It was one of 19 records nominated for the IMPALA Album of the Year Award.

-A condensed version of Frahm's single "More" was featured in the trailer for the video game Assassin's Creed Unity Gamescom.
+A condensed version of Frahm's single "More" was featured in the trailer for the video game Assassin's Creed Unity at Gamescom.

 In 2015, Frahm composed his first original film score, for the German film Victoria, a 140-minute continuous take directed by Sebastian Schipper.
 He also collaborated with Woodkid on the critically acclaimed short film ELLIS directed by JR which was released in October 2015.

 In the same year, Frahm created "Piano Day", celebrated on the 88th day of the year (due to the standard piano's 88 keys).
 The event's first project was the construction, with David Klavins, of the Modell 450 piano, the successor to the Modell 370.

-In February 2016, Frahm released The Gamble, followed by its companion release Oddments of the Gamble in August 2016.
+In February 2016, Frahm and childhood friends Frederic Gmeiner and Sebastian Singwald, as the band Nonkeen, released The Gamble, followed by its companion release Oddments of the Gamble in August 2016.
 Pitchfork described the album as "charmingly patched together and messy as it is well-paced and dynamic".
 The material was recorded over eight years while the artwork was produced by Frahm's father.

 In 2016 Frahm curated Possibly Colliding at the Barbican Centre in London, featuring a weekend of music, art and films.